optimumqa/cypress-boilerplate/README.md

 $ npm test
 ```

-`npm test` will automatically call the `npm pretest` command before it executes.
-It clears previous reports and related assets.

 When tests is finished, your reports will be generated also.
 Keeps the command line clean and simple.

 ### Structure explained